-Greater Paris is a magnet for art in all its forms - design, painting, photography, sculpture and more!
+Greater Paris is a magnet for art in all its forms - painting, photography, sculpture and more!
 The permanent collections, temporary displays and one-off installations of its museums and exhibition spaces put contemporary art in the spotlight.

 The Musée d’Art Moderne de la Ville de Paris, at the top of Chaillot hill, houses an important collection of works from the major artistic movements of the last century, while keeping a close eye on contemporary art trends.
 The museum has already shown exhibitions devoted to artists such as Larry Clark, Matthew Barney, Olafur Eliasson, Maurizio Cattelan, Pierre Huyghe and Zeng Fanzhi.

 To keep up with the latest trends in art, go along to the Palais de Tokyo, opposite the Musée d’art moderne de la ville de Paris.
 Offbeat and surprising, this ‘hybrid’ place is dedicated to all mediums of contemporary creation: painting, sculpture, design, fashion, video, cinema ...

 Built for the Universal Exhibition of 1900, the majestic Grand Palais, near the Champs-Elysées, is a landmark exhibition venue.
 It hosts major events: the FIAC, Art Paris Art Fair, Paris Photo and Révélations, the first international biennial for the art and craft professions that is devoted entirely to contemporary art.
 As the Grand Palais is under construction until 2024, the events will be moved to the Grand Palais Éphémère, located on the Champ-de-Mars, between the Eiffel Tower and the École Militaire.